Information about Cebu

 Cebu is arguably the busiest tourism gateway in the Philippines next to Manila.
 Local visitors may visit the province via air or sea travel, while foreign tourists may fly directly to Mactan-Cebu International Airport from certain international points of origin.

-Connected to 27 domestic destinations all over the Philippines, the Mactan-Cebu International Airport (MCIA) serves as an easy and convenient entry point to visit Cebu City and the rest of the province.
+Connected to over 20 domestic destinations all over the Philippines, the Mactan-Cebu International Airport (MCIA) serves as an easy and convenient entry point to visit Cebu City and the rest of the province.
 Major jump-off points include the Ninoy Aquino International Airport in Manila, Clark International Airport in Pampanga, Davao International Airport in Davao City, and the Laguindingan Airport in Cagayan de Oro City, and even smaller airports in Kalibo, Iloilo, and Puerto Princesa also have direct flights to Cebu.
 MCIA is located in Mactan Island, about an hour away from Cebu City.
+There are also flights from Baguio to Cebu starting December 16, 2022.

 MCIA also services international flights from over 20 destinations, including most countries in North and Southeast Asia.
 There are even long-haul flights from Los Angeles and Dubai going to Cebu.